hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - only authorized DHCP server trusted and allowed to send all types of DHCP messages
     - all other ports are untrusted (default) and send only DHCP requests
     - shutdown untrusted ports if sending DHCP response
-    - enable trust port: `ip dhco snooping trust`
+    - enable trust port: `ip dhcp snooping trust`
     - config DHCP server to limit traffic w/ rate and ensure legitimate requests not dropped: <span style="color: #bb6600;">trusted interface</span>
   - Dynamic ARP Inspection (DAI)
     - a security feature validating ARP packets in a network